Anomalous magnetic dipole moment: Electron

-The QED prediction agrees with the experimentally measured value to more than 10 significant figures, making the magnetic moment of the electron the most accurately verified prediction in the history of physics.
+The QED prediction agrees with the experimentally measured value to more than 10 significant figures, making the magnetic moment of the electron one of the most accurately verified predictions in the history of physics.
 (See Precision tests of QED for details.)

 The current experimental value and uncertainty is:

-According to this value, $a_\text{e}$ is known to an accuracy of around 1 part in 1 billion (109).
-This required measuring $g$ to an accuracy of around 1 part in 1 trillion (1012).
+According to this value, $a_\text{e}$ is known to an accuracy of around 1 part in 10 billion (1010).
+This required measuring $g$ to an accuracy of around 1 part in 10 trillion (1013).

 Muon

 The anomalous magnetic moment of the muon is calculated in a similar way to the electron.
 The prediction for the value of the muon anomalous magnetic moment includes three parts: